kaminiwalunj/mslearn-fabric/Instructions/Labs/05-dataflows-gen2-v2.md

       ![](./Images/p2t1p12.png)

-7. On the dashboard, on the top menu you can see **Trial Status 59 days left**.
+7. On the dashboard, in the top menu, you can see **Trial Status 59 days left**.

       ![](./Images/p2t1p13.png)